 One day when I was 32 years old, I learned that political polarization and budget cuts would end my 11-year career in lab research.
 I absorbed this news and let myself be scared for awhile – so much so that, at one point I was tempted to flee for the nearest crawlspace.
 But after awhile, I decided it was time to seek a new path – to finally fuse my fear-rooted passion for science with the storytelling skills of my forebears.
 I enrolled in the science communication program at the University of California, Santa Cruz.
 I wrote for newspapers, web publications, government agencies and a university.
 After graduation, I returned to my doctoral alma mater – the University of Washington – to work in their news office, where I seek out interesting and impactful discoveries and share them with you.

 Labs I have worked in:

-- My CV contains additional information on my education and research background.
+My resume contains additional information on my education and research background.